probe-rs/probe-rs/changelog/added-error-on-dpv3.md

-Err when a DPv3 is detected
+Error out when a DPv3 is detected